Causal structure in spin-foams: Causal Barrett-Crane model

 \section{Causal Barrett-Crane model}

-In this appendix, we review the Livine-Oriti causal version of the lorentzian Barrett-Crane spin-foam \cite{livine2003}.
+In this appendix, we review the Livine-Oriti causal version of the Lorentzian Barrett-Crane spin-foam \cite{Livine:2002rh}.

-\passage{Lorentzian Barrett-Crane}
+\subsection{Lorentzian Barrett-Crane}

-The lorentzian Barrett-Crane model was introduced in \cite{barrett2000}.
-The 2-complex $\mathcal{C}$ is dual to a 4-dimensional simplicial complex $\Delta$ and each face $f$ is labelled by a positive number $p_f \in \mathbb{R}_+$.
-As formulated in \cite{livine2003}\footnote{Except that they don't express it in the dual picture, but directly on the triangulation.}, the partition function reads
+The Lorentzian Barrett-Crane model was introduced in \cite{Barrett:1999qw}.
+The 2-complex $\mathcal{C}$ is dual to a 4-dimensional simplicial complex $\Delta$ and each face $f$ is labeled by a positive number $p_f \in \mathbb{R}_+$.
+As formulated in \cite{Livine:2002rh}\footnote{Note that in \cite{Livine:2002rh} the expressions are directly on the triangulation, instead of the dual picture.}, the partition function reads

 The integral is carried over the labels $p_f$ for each face.
 The edge amplitude is given by

 The integration is carried over variables $x_1, x_2 \in H^+$ of the upper hyperboloid and the so-called kernel